tguild/vehicle_signal_specification/README.md

 A          | Electrical    | Current in amperes
 ... | ... | ...

-## <a name="attribute-entry"/>ATTRIBUTE ENTRY
-An attribute is an entry, such as vehicle weight or fuel type, with a static value.
-The difference between a signal and an attribute is that the signal has a publisher (or producer) that continuously updates the signal value while an attribute has a set value, defined in the specification, that never changes.

-### <a name="attribute-type"/>ATTRIBUTE TYPE
-Each attribute specifies a type in the same way that a signal does.

-### <a name="attribute-type"/>ATTRIBUTE VALUE
+### <a name="data-value"/>DATA VALUE
-Each attribute specifies a static value of the correct type.
+A data node specifying "function: attribute" must specify a static value of the correct type.

-### <a name="attribute-unit-type"/>ATTRIBUTE UNIT TYPE [OPTIONAL]
-An attribute can optionally specify a unit of measurement in the same way that a signal does.
+Data nodes specifying and other function value must not specify a data value.

 ## <a name="element-entry"/>ELEMENT ENTRY
 An element node must only be a child of an rbranch node.
 Default and mandatory fields are ```type```, and ```description```, other mandatory fields are specified by the property definitions in the rbranch parent.

-## SIGNAL NAMING CONVENTION
+## NODE ADDRESSING CONVENTION
-Signals are named, left-to-right, from the root of the signal tree toward the signal itself.
+Trre nodes are addressed, left-to-right, from the root of the tree toward the node itself.
 Each element in the name is delimited with a period (".") .

-For example, the dimming status of the rearview mirror in the cabin is named:
+For example, the dimming status of the rearview mirror in the cabin is addressed:

     Cabin.RearviewMirror.Dimmed

-If there are an array of elements, such as door rows 1-3, they will be named with an index branch:
+If there are an array of elements, such as door rows 1-3, they will be addressed with an index branch:

 ```
 Cabin.Door.Row1.Left.IsLocked